Blackarrow299/sql-mi/README.md

 ## Supported Attributes

-The project supports the following attributes for table columns:
+Sql-mi supports the following attributes for table columns:

 - `@default`: Set the default value for the column.
 You can enter raw SQL like @default(\`NOW()\`) to use SQL functions.
 - `@id`: Mark the column as the primary key.